Looking pho healthy Vietnamese food in the north end? - Streeter

 “The whole strip is health conscious,” manager Emilie Nguyen says, pointing out organic food shops and other businesses featuring natural products and services on the road north of Lawrence Avenue West.

-Thus was born Pho V Express at 1923 Avenue Rd., opening just before the end of 2018.
+Thus was born Pho V Express at 1923c Avenue Rd., opening just before the end of 2018.

 After managing the Queen location for four years, Nguyen made the transition to running the new North Toronto location.